Wildsong/docker-tomcat8/README.md

 ## Files you should know about

 I install 'logrotate' so that tomcat8 logs get rotate, this only matters if you leave tomcat container(s) running for a long time (weeks|months|years)

-I find the log file most useful for debugging is catalina.out in /var/lib/tomcat8/logs.
+Look in the log file /var/log/tomcat8/catalina.out for error messages, they can be very detailed and helpful.